5P5T Danish VHF Contest Group

 Tags:

 A different year The year 2020 has been the year of anomalies, also for VHF-contesting.
 With the covid pandemic and the IARU Region 1 shut down of multioperator contesting in the spring, the question was if there would be a September contest at all.
 A number of individual IARU member states had opened for multioperator contests in the late spring and early summer, but IARU was still taking a cautionary approach.
 Furthermore, in the weeks leading up to the contest the infection rates were rising and maybe PA5DD Uffe could not join the team due to travel restrictions, and definitely AG6QV Frank would be locked down in the US.
 It turned out OK, IARU decided under the extraordinary circumstances not to impose their own rules but would leave it up to national guidelines and the individual member organizations whether or not to allow multioperator contesting.
-For OZ we were in the clear, but of course we also asked ourselves if it would be safe to participate in light of a covid infection ri ...
+For OZ we were in the clear, but of course we also asked ourselves if it would be safe to participate in light of a covid infection risk, ...

 Read more